mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 \frac{N_{NS}!}{(P - 1)!(N_{NS} - (P - 1))!} \approx
 \frac{N_{NS}^{P-1}}{(P-1)!}.
 $$
-What these Boltzmann weights mean is that for us *any* state on which a single RNAP is bound to the promoter while the rest are bound non specifically is equivalent.
+What these Boltzmann weights mean is that for us, *any* state on which a single RNAP is bound to the promoter while the rest are bound non-specifically is equivalent.
 Therefore the probability of finding the promoter occupied by an RNAP would be of the form
 $$